sumanhaldar01/techyg-Claude-Skill-/README.md

 ## 📁 Skill File

-See attached implementation: Download the #techyg.skill file upload it in the skill section of your claude.
+See attached implementation: Download techyg.skill [./techyg.skill] file upload it in the skill section of your claude.

 ## 🤝 Contributing